csfeeser/k8s/cka_questions/storage.md

 #### CHAD TIP:

 Storage questions on the CKA and CKAD will be exactly like this one.
 The secret to success is knowing where EXACTLY on `kubernetes.io` you can find the manifests.
-That's tricky, because there are several pages on PV/PVCs but only only has the correct manifest.
+That's tricky, because there are several pages on PV/PVCs but only one has the correct manifest.

 <details>
 <summary>Click here for the correct link!</summary>